Click "Play" to Listed the Article

 You don’t have to go far to find evidence.
 Rat droppings chewed or clawed containers, packages, wood, and cables are an indication that they are lurking around.
 If there’s a pungent smell, then it’s likely that you’re dealing with a corpse.
 If you spot these signs, don’t shrug it off or throw out a box or two of junk.
-You should drop everything you’re doing and deal with the issues before it makes its way into your home.
+You should drop everything you’re doing and deal with the issues before it makes its way into your home and makes a nest.

 Keeping rats away from your garage: cleaning tips

 Pick a day where you’ll remove everything from the garage.
+Rat control tips can really help you deal with keeping rats at bay.
 Depending on the clutter you have, you’re likely to come across a rat or two taking covers.
 Be prepared for these by having someone close by to trap them.
-Avoid doing more; you want to call a Toronto pest removal company that deals with rodents, dead or alive.
+Traps can be very effective tools if you know how to use them properly Avoid doing more; you want to call a Toronto pest removal company that deals with rodents, dead or alive.
 You also want to have protective gear on, at the very least gloves, when handling rats.

-Once you have everything out, do a thorough cleaning of the area, sealing off holes that lead outside to avoid a return.
+Once you have everything out, do a thorough cleaning of the area, and seal off entry-points that lead outside to avoid a return.
 With a spring clean and using antibacterial and other detergents, your garage should be restored.
 However, when putting things back, there are three things you should be aware of that attract them: the presence of food, water, and possible hiding spots.

 Food: the rat chose your garage because they were able to find sustenance.
 They feed on anything; things that don’t have room in your pantry to pet food that you have stored away.
 Even fruits and vegetables are considered food.
 If you have a garden, it’s likely that they followed the trail to your garage.
 Therefore, ensure that you have tamper-proof containers and storage for your food items, pet food, and even seeds.